SMBurrows/api/GUIDE.md

 ```typescript
 function versionedName(): function (resource): string
 ```
-The `versionedName()(resource)` will return a string consisting of a substring of the project name and a 8 character slice of an md5 hash derived from.
-This ensures no naming conflicts will occur when following this schema.
+The `versionedName()(resource)` will return a string consisting of a substring of the project name and a 8 character slice of an hash derived from:

 1. project
 2. deployment environment